 Applicant was alleged to have two delinquent debts totaling \$43,558.
-He resolved one of his delinquencies to the satisfaction of the creditor, but failed to introduce documentation to show that second debt was resolved.
-Based upon a review of the pleadings and exhibits, national security eligibility is denied.
+He resolved both of his delinquencies to the satisfaction of the creditors.
+Based upon a review of the pleadings and exhibits, national security eligibility is granted.

 Statement of Case